omnetpp/omnetpp/samples/database/README.txt

    mysql> exit;

-   Also make sure that you have the necessary header files (mysql.h, etc) and libraries (mysql.lib on Windows, or libmysqlclient.so on Linux) to build programs with MySQL access.
+   Also make sure that you have the necessary header files (mysql.h, etc) and libraries (libmysqlclient.so on Linux, mysqlclient.lib on Windows) to build programs with MySQL access.
 If you are installing from RPM in Linux, you need the "-devel" package to get these files.
 If installed, they usually can be found in /usr/include/mysql and /usr/lib.
+On Windows, you need the full package (~40 Meg) not just the Essentials one.

 2. Create the database tables: log in using the MySQL console, and copy/paste the contents of the scripts in sql/ into it.
 (Or use the